richlegrand/bitbang/README.md

 ### WebRTC?

 WebRTC is the technology behind Zoom and Google Meet.
 It was designed for real-time media -- sub-second latency, high bandwidth -- and it's mature, well-tested, and built into every major browser.
 Alongside media it carries raw data over "data channels," which is what BitBang uses to proxy HTTP and WebSockets.
+WebRTC is also notoriously unpleasant to use directly: signaling, SDP, ICE, DTLS fingerprints, TURN.
+Burying that is most of what BitBang does.
+You get an address, not a protocol project.

 ### Signaling server